escap/fenix-ui-filter/README.md

 - `select` : triggered when an selector's selector  is selected
 - `disable` :  triggered when an selector is disabled
-- `change` :  triggered when an selector is disabled
+- `change` :  triggered when an selector change its state
+- `ready` :  triggered each selector is rendered
+- `remove` :  triggered each selector is removed

 ## Compatibility tables